Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Appendix: Neuron Semantic Analysis

 \section{Appendix: Neuron Semantic Analysis}

-In this section, we analyze the semantic similarity of overlapping neurons in two language groups: Hebrew-Tagalog-Swahili (He-Tl-Sw, different language family) and Portuguese-Spanish-Italian (pt-Es-It, same language families).
-For each group, we select overlapping neurons and the same number of randomly sampled neurons for comparison.
-We input $m$ parallel sentences and record the neuron activation frequency for each sentence, obtaining three $m \times 100$ activation matrices for overlap and random neurons.
-These matrices are mapped to a 2D semantic space using UMAP \cite{x13}, with each point representing a neuron activated by a sentence.
+In this section, we analyze the semantic similarity of overlapping neurons across two language groups: Hebrew-Tagalog-Swahili (He-Tl-Sw, from different language families) and Portuguese-Spanish-Italian (Pt-Es-It, from the same language family).
+Our goal is to examine whether overlapping neurons cluster together within the same language family or also across different families.

+For comparison, we select $100$ overlapping neurons and randomly sample the same number of non-overlapping neurons for comparison.
+We feed the model with $m$ parallel sentences and then record the neuron activation frequency for each sentence, obtaining three $m \times 100$ activation matrices for both overlapping and random neurons.
+These matrices are mapped to a 2D semantic space using UMAP \cite{x13}, with each point representing a neuron activated by $m$ sentences from a language.
+Colored circles of red, yellow, and blue denote overlapping neurons and colored $\times$ symbols of red, yellow, and blue denote random neurons.

-As shown in Figure \ref{fig:semantic}, randomly sampled neurons align with linguistic relationships.
-For example, random neurons of He and Tl are close, indicating semantic proximity in the same family.
-The overlap neurons cluster together, both within and across language families, proving that our approach can effectively capture semantic similarity.
+As presented in Figure \ref{fig:semantic}, the overlapping neurons, whether identified within the same family or across language families, cluster closely together.
+This suggests that our approach can effectively identify neurons that encode genuine shared semantics across languages.
+In addition, random neurons tend to align with linguistic relationships, clustering when feeding LLMs tokens from topologically related languages, such as Portuguese (Pt), Spanish (Es), and Italian (It), while remaining dispersed when feeding LLMs tokens from distant languages, like Hebrew (He), Tagalog (Tl), and Swahili (Sw).